 With the itch-scratch cycle, skin trauma happens quickly.
 Medicated shampoos have active ingredients that treat skin issues.
-Pramoxine HCI Shampoo and Spray
+Pramoxine Anti-Itch Shampoo and Spray

 is designed with Omega 3 & 6 for optimum skin health.
-Using Derma Coat Plus before and during the season can help improve skin resistance to irritation.
-Omega 3 fatty acids have an anti-inflammatory effect on irritation and Doc Roy's® TRI OMEGA 3
+Using Derma Coat Care before and during the season can help improve skin resistance to irritation.
+Omega 3 fatty acids have an anti-inflammatory effect on irritation.
+Doc Roy's® Tri Omega 3

 can give relief when scratching is at its worst.

 Severe cases may require prescription steroids, but steroids do have side effects.
-It is best to manage allergies without them for as long as possible and use steroids as a “silver bullet” when scratching becomes too traumatic to tolerate.
-Atopica is a prescription treatment that provides long term management with fewer side effects than steroid.
+It is best to manage allergies without them for as long as possible.
+Use steroids as a “silver bullet” when scratching becomes too traumatic to tolerate.
+Atopica is a prescription treatment that provides long-term management with fewer side effects than steroid.
 All are good at stopping the itch-scratch response.

-There is no “magic pill” for allergies but a few allergy tools will raise your pet’s resistance while keeping hair coat and skin comfortably healthy all allergy season long.
+There is no “magic pill” for allergies but a few tools will raise your pet’s resistance while keeping hair coat and skin comfortable and healthy all allergy season long.